telerik/kendo-ui-core/docs/intro/installation/prerequisites.md

 ### JSZip Library

-The [JSZip library](https://stuk.github.io/jszip/) is a necessary prerequisite for configuring your widgets so as to support the [Excel export feature]({% slug introduction_excelexport_kendoui %}) as well as the import of Excel files in the Kendo UI Spreadsheet.
+The [JSZip library](https://stuk.github.io/jszip/) is a necessary prerequisite for your widgets to support the [Excel export feature]({% slug introduction_excelexport_kendoui %}) as well as the import of Excel files in the Kendo UI Spreadsheet.
 The Excel export feature was first included in the [Kendo UI 2014.3.1119 (Q3 2014) release]({% slug breakingchanges2014_kendoui%}).
-You should include the JSZip library only if you wish to provide the Excel export or import [`fromFile()`](/api/javascript/ui/spreadsheet#methods-fromFile) functionalities.
+Include the JSZip library only if you wish to provide the Excel export or import [`fromFile()`](/api/javascript/ui/spreadsheet#methods-fromFile) functionalities.

-### Tag Placement: script
+### The script Tag Placement

 Generally, it is recommended that you place the `script` tags before the closing `body` tag, so that the scripts are loaded and executed after the HTML markup.
 Usually, the Kendo UI widget initialization statements are executed in the `document.ready` event through a jQuery handler.
 This means that jQuery must be registered _before_ any Kendo UI widget initialization statements.
-When using the client-side Kendo UI widgets, you can control the placement of the initialization statements, so that the jQuery script file can be registered at the bottom of the document.
+When using the client-side Kendo UI widgets, you can control the placement of the initialization statements so that the jQuery script file can be registered at the bottom of the document.

 The server-side wrappers for the Kendo UI widgets are self-initialized.
 This means that each initialization script is rendered right after the HTML markup of the widget.
-In this case, the Kendo UI scripts can still be registered at the end of the document, but the jQuery script must be registered in the `body` before the first Kendo UI widget on the document, or in the document `head`.
+In such cases, the Kendo UI scripts can still be registered at the end of the document while the jQuery script must be registered in the `body` before the first Kendo UI widget on the document, or in the document `head`.

 ## See Also